L1055

 Byzantine Art

 In 323 Emperor Constantine moved the capitol of the Roman Empire to Byzantium.
 It was then renamed Constantinople.
 The Eastern part of the empire developed differently then the Western.
 The Western Empire fell in 400's with an invasion from the northern Germanic Tribes.
 The Byzantium Empire (Eastern section) stayed in tact over a thousand years longer, till the fall of Constantinople in 1453 to the Turks.
-Constantinople was renamed by the Turks Istanbul, which is the the name it bears to this day.
+Constantinople was renamed by the Turks Istanbul, which is the name it bears to this day.
 The art and architecture reflects differences between the Roman Catholic religion which develops in the Western Roman Empire and the Eastern Orthodox religion which thrived in the East, in the Byzantium Empire.

 The majority of the art in this period and place were created for the Eastern Orthodox Church.
 The Eastern Orthodox preferred a somber reflected tone to worship instead of the large congregational worship of the West.
 This focus is also reflected in their art and architecture.
 The figures in their art appear flat and one dimensional with little use of shadowing to give any life-like appearance.
 Figures are almost always from the front with somber and solemn looks coming from starring eyes.
 Faces were long and narrow.
 In all, very little attempt was made for realism in the painting and mosaic depictions.